 When you upgrade an older version of SpiraTest, SpiraPlan or SpiraTeam (hereafter referred to as Spira) from an older version to the latest version, the installer has to upgrade the application and database at the same time.
 This article provides some solutions to cases where the installer throws an error or fails to upgrade the database for some reason.

-When opening the SpiraTeam MS-Excel 2007+ reports in MS Office 2010 or later you may get a message displayed - "The file you are trying to open 'xxx.xls' is in a different format than specified by the file extenstion".
+When opening the SpiraTeam MS-Excel (printable) reports in MS Excel you may get a message displayed - "The file you are trying to open 'xxx.xls' is in a different format than specified by the file extenstion".
 This article explains why this message appears and how to deal with it.

 Sometimes when you are using the SpiraTeam Importer for IBM Rational DOORS, you will get a DXL Runtime Error.
 This article explains the cause and provides the appropriate solution.